 Her well-preserved body is on permanent display at the museum and is one of the only ice mummies on display in South America – the others being found in the Northern Argentinian city of Salta.
 Slightly macabre but if you’re into that sort of thing, then it’s a fascinating experience.

-Our complete Arequipa guide has everything you need to know.
-Or for more tips on the city try:
+The complete Arequipa guides linked below has everything you need to know.

 Day 9-10 - Colca Canyon

 All trips to Colca Canyon start from Arequipa and take 2 days in total.